Non-cocommutative C$^{*}$-bialgebra defined as the direct sum of free group C$^{*}$-algebras

-for $n,m\geq 1$ where $\tau_{n,m}$ denotes the transposition of the tensor $\csfn\otimes \csf{m}$.
-The standard antipode of $\csfn$ is not that of $({\cal A},\delp,\vep)$. \item In (\ref{eqn:onesix}), every free group C$^{*}$-algebras $\csfn$ ($1\leq n<\infty$) appear at once.
+\item In (\ref{eqn:onesix}), every free group C$^{*}$-algebras $\csfn$ ($1\leq n<\infty$) appear at once.
 This is an essentially new structure of the class of free group C$^{*}$-algebras.
 On the other hand, $\csf{\infty}$ appears as a comodule-C$^{*}$-algebra of $({\cal A},\,\delp)$.
-This shows a certain naturality of this bialgebra structure. \item {\it As a C$^{*}$-algebra,} $\csfn$ and the Cuntz algebra $\con$ \cite{Cuntz} are quite different in the simplicity, amenability, projections, trace and $K$-groups.
-However, we find a similarity between two {\it classes} $\csfn$'s and $\con$'s.
-The construction of $({\cal A},\delp,\vep)$ is almost same as the C$^{*}$-bialgebra \cite{TS02}:

-In both cases, the essential part is given as the set of $*$-homomorphisms defined by using canonical generators.
-They are perfectly same by exchanging their generators.
-As a comodule-C$^{*}$-algebra, $\csf{\infty}$ and $\coni$ appears in each case.
-A different point is that the map $\varphi_{n,m}$ in (\ref{eqn:sseven}) is not injective, but the corresponding map in (1.1) of \cite{TS02} is injective.
-This unexpected similarity between two classes $\csfn$'s and $\con$'s is interesting.
-In Proposition \ref{prop:permutation}, this similarity will be strengthened from tensor product formulas of their representations, that is, for some small classes of their irreducible representations, their tensor product formulas coincide perfectly. \end{enumerate} } \end{rem}

-\begin{prob} {\rm \begin{enumerate} \item From Lemma \ref{lem:extension}(iv), our construction does not work for $\csrfn$'s.
-By another method, construct a non-cocommutative C$^{*}$-bialgebra from $\csrfn$'s. \item For other class of groups, construct a C$^{*}$-bialgebra from group C$^{*}$-algebras without use of their standard comultiplications.
-For group algebras of symmetric groups and braid groups, our construction still do not work with respect to their standard generators. \item Set up an apparent reason about the similarity between $\csfn$'s and $\con$'s in Remark \ref{rem:first}(v).
-As an example of correspondence between representations of different algebraic systems, Weyl's unitary trick (or unitarian trick) is known \cite{Varadarajan}.
-Or more specifically, the class of free semigroup algebras \cite{DaPi2,DaPi3} may give the solution as a unification theory of $\csfn$'s and $\con$'s. \end{enumerate} } \end{prob}
+This shows a certain naturality of this bialgebra structure. \end{enumerate} } \end{rem}

 In $\S$ \ref{section:second}, we prove Theorem \ref{Thm:mainone}.
 In $\S$ \ref{section:third}, we show tensor product formulas of representations of $\bbf_{n}$'s with respect to $\delp$, and show some C$^{*}$-bialgebra automorphisms.